 When the UE acquires another SIB1 repetition from the second cell, the SIB1 timestamp is t2 and the UE’s time is u2.
 With the network delay ignored, |u2-t2|=3,600,000ms, which is also significantly larger than t_w=3ms.
 Thus, the UE will not accept the SIB1 from the second cell either.

 This time deviation from the network could result in denial of service to the UE.
 However, by checking the consistency of |u1-t1| and |u2-t2|, the UE can detect that its time has gone out of sync with the network and can proceed to select one of the cells since their times are consistent.
 Note that if the two cells assign a new timestamp to SIB1 repetitions at different rates, the scheduling delay needs to be considered, e.g., by leveraging the redundancy version in each SIB repetition.

-In the presence of FBSs, it can be considered as a byzantine fault problem and the consistency check of times continues to work as long as 2/3 of the cells real base stations.
+In the presence of FBSs, it can be considered as a byzantine fault problem and the consistency check of times continues to work as long as 2/3 of the received SIB1 by a UE belong to real base stations.

+Editor’s note: the protocol for consistency checking and its underlying assumptions needs to be clarified and detailed.

+Editor’s note: potential limitations of consistency checking (e.g.., when a single gNB in reach) and discussion on complementary methods (if required) is ffs.

 D11: Consistency check of gNB times can be performed when UE’s time goes out of sync with the network to avoid failure in timestamp verification.